dogweather/rspec-webservice_matchers/README.md

 [![Gem Version](https://badge.fury.io/rb/rspec-webservice_matchers.png)](http://badge.fury.io/rb/rspec-webservice_matchers) [![Build Status](https://travis-ci.org/dogweather/rspec-webservice_matchers.png?branch=master)](https://travis-ci.org/dogweather/rspec-webservice_matchers)

 This [gem](https://rubygems.org/gems/rspec-webservice_matchers) enables you to black-box test a web app's server configuration.
 For example, whether its SSL certificate is correctly configured and not expired.
-It's a tool for doing **Test Driven Devops**.
-(I just made that up.)
+It's a tool for doing **Test Driven Devops** (I just made that up).
 See [my blog post](http://robb.weblaws.org/2014/01/16/new-open-source-library-for-test-driven-devops/) for more about my motivations for making this.

 This library takes a very minimalist approach: it simply adds new RSpec matchers, and so you can use your own RSpec writing style; there's no new DSL to learn.